spantaleev/matrix-docker-ansible-deploy/docs/faq.md

 Yes, you can.

-You generally need to do a playbook installation (start at the [Quick start](quick-start.md) or [Prerequisites](prerequisites.md) page), followed by importing your existing data into it.
+You generally need to do a playbook installation.
+It's recommended to follow the full installation guide (starting at the [Prerequisites](prerequisites.md) page), not the [Quick start](quick-start.md) guide.
+The full installation guide will tell you when it's time to import your existing data into the newly-prepared server.

 This Ansible playbook guides you into installing a server for `example.com` (user identifiers are like this: `@user:example.com`), while the server is at `matrix.example.com`.
 If your existing setup has a server name (`server_name` configuration setting in Synapse's `homeserver.yaml` file) other than the base `example.com`, you may need to tweak some additional variables.
 This FAQ entry may be of use if you're dealing with a more complicated setup - [How do I install on matrix.example.com without involving the base domain?](#how-do-i-install-on-matrixexamplecom-without-involving-the-base-domain)